Beast Wars II: Lio Convoy's Close Call!: Plot

 In Gaia's atmosphere, the Jointrons and the Seacons battle each other but both factions are interrupted by the arrival of a large spaceship which rams into them and sends them all flying into space before crash landing on the planet, and the Maximals and Predacons are immediately alerted.
-On the Galvaburg II, Gigastorm recommends destroying the ship but Galvatron is interested and believes it may hold good fortune for the Predacons.
-On the Yukikaze Lio Convoy orders a unit sent to investigate the ship but Lio Junior, Lio Convoy's son, wishes to go but the other Maximals shoot him down, but Tasmania Kid stands up for him and asks if both can go and Lio Convoy approves and has Stanton and Skywarp accompany also.
-The 4 Maximals arrive at the ship and discover a “teleport gate”, an ancient device capable of opening a doorway into the past and transporting any living creature into the present, Transformers included but it requires a control unit to function.
-When Lio Junior finds it the Predacon Combaticons Hellscream, Dirgegun, Thrustor and Max-B swoop in and steals it but Lio Junior dives off after it alone and the Predacons overpower and nearly kill him, but before Hellscream can fire a finishing blow Kid takes the hit as the other Maximals arrive and scare off the Predacons and secure the control unit.
+At the Maximal base, Lio Junior is frustrated over being treated like a child until Lio Convoy sends him with a unit to investigate the ship.
+There, the group discovers a "teleport gate", an ancient device capable of opening a doorway into the past and transporting any living creature into the present, but it requires a control unit to function, which the Predacons swoop in and steal.
+Lio Junior impulsively goes after them and retrieves the control unit, though Tasmanian Kid is seriously wounded in the resulting fight.
+The other Maximals blame Lio Junior for Kid's condition, with Lio Convoy scolding him for not prioritizing the safety of his comrades.
+Lio Junior declares that no one respects him and runs off alone, still holding the control unit.